irpbc/mj/README.md

 * `string` type, which is a pointer to a null terminated utf8 string, and currently does not support any operations except creating one with a string literal
 * Declaring structured types, which are heap allocated and garbage collected.
+* Arrays of any type, only heap allocated.

 The language has some built-in functions: